-We are a community of individuals who have been traumatized by homelessness, addiction and other mental health challenges coming to know we are loved and that we have gifts to share.
+We are a community of people who have been traumatized by homelessness, addiction and other mental health challenges coming to know we are loved and that we have gifts to share.

 Recovery Café’s Guiding Principles: